Unity-Technologies/ProjectAuditor/Documentation~/index.md

 Here are several Project Auditor's known limitations:

 * It reports issues in code that might be stripped by the build process.
+* It cannot distinguish between different versions of an API method with different parameters/return types: for example, it can't differentiate between public Component[] GetComponentsInChildren(Type type, bool includeInactive = false); (which allocates managed memory) and public void GetComponentsInChildren(List<T> results); (which doesn't), so it reports both.
-* It is unable to distinguish between cold and hot-paths.
+* It is unable to distinguish between "hot" and "cold" code paths, except by checking if a method is in (or is a called by) one of the standard MonoBehaviour (Fixed/Late)Update methods.
 * The call tree analysis does not support virtual methods.

 ## Reporting issues